jkclem/chowtest/README.md

 ## Input	Requirements

+Input |Description
+___ | ___
-X:	a pandas DataFrame of the independent variable(s) in order (first row is the earliest observation and the last row is the latest observation)
-y:	a pandas DataFrame of the dependent variable in order (first row is the earliest observation and the last row is the latest observation)
-last_index_in_model_1: the index value (for example '2000-01-01') of the last observation to include in the pre-break point model
-first_index_in_model_2:	the index value (for example '2000-01-02') of the first observation to include in the post-break point model
+X |a pandas DataFrame of the independent variable(s) in order (first row is the earliest observation and the last row is the latest observation) y | a pandas DataFrame of the dependent variable in order (first row is the earliest observation and the last row is the latest observation) last_index_in_model_1 | the index value (for example '2000-01-01') of the last observation to include in the pre-break point model first_index_in_model_2 | the index value (for example '2000-01-02') of the first observation to include in the post-break point model

 ## Example